-Encounter: Two service-learning and leadership opportunities set up as three-day immersion experiences take place at partner sites and through outdoor experiential learning venues.
-These opportunities provide practical application of learned theory.
+Encounter: Service-learning and leadership opportunities set up as immersion experiences take place at partner sites and through outdoor experiential learning venues.
+These opportunities provide practical application of leadership and ministry skills.

 Engage: In collaboration with their mentors, students will prepare, practice, and critique a series of lessons or a ministry project, which they will carry out in their home congregations.Apply to Empower

-Students do not attend Empower alone.
-Each student participates with a mentor with whom they have an established relationship.
+Each Empower student has a hometown mentor connected to a partner organization or church with whom they have an established relationship.

-Mentors participate in 20 hours of intensive training, in addition to Empower programming with their youth participant.
-Mentors help facilitate theological conversations and leadership development among young people.
+Mentors participate in training and help facilitate theological conversations and leadership development among young people.